Shepherdog/json-normalizer-ts/README.md

 # Normalizes nested JSON according to a schema (TypeScript Version)

-> Inspired and rewrote from [Wormalize](https://github.com/shimohq/wormalize)

-> With the help of [typescript-lib-starter](https://github.com/Hotell/typescript-lib-starter)
+> Inspired and rewrote from [Wormalize](https://github.com/shimohq/wormalize), with the help of [typescript-lib-starter](https://github.com/Hotell/typescript-lib-starter).

 ## Usage